Orienting Crystals with the 2-CCD Laue Camera

 Setting up the Laue CameraFirst read the instructions for standard NeutronOptics video cameras, or the instructions for the high resolution CCD Option.
 If the Laue camera has two CCD units, you have two power supplies and two USB connections, preferably using different USB hubs.

 Mount the camera as close to the source as possible using the 4mm bolt holes on the back; minor adjustments to position and orientation should be provided.
 Before inserting the collimator tube into the camera, check that it fits the source exit and allows no x-ray leakage.
 Insert the machined end first from the back of the camera, screwing gently until, with the x2 CCD camera, it protrudes from the front window.
 Do not apply lateral force, since the collimator traverses a hole between two mirrors.
-With the x1 CCD camera, the fixed internal collimator does not protrude from the front window.
-The carbon fibre window and plastic scintillator are not fragile.

 The camera and collimator must be precisely aligned, and the source voltage and current set for maximum x-ray intensity through the collimator.